1. There is an abundance of jobs

 5. You'll get free housing

-Most contracts will provide free housing.
+Most contracts for full time jobs will provide free housing.
 If they don't then they will give you an allowance.

 6. You'll get a free airline ticket

 If you sign a contract for a year then you'll get a free ticket.
 It depends on the school, but if you break the contract you'll have to pay some or all of it back.